Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 ## 1B.6 Some one-liners
 * Mojo🔥: The Language of AI
 * Python++
-* Mojo integrates Python’s usability with C’s performance
+* Mojo integrates Python's usability with C's performance
 * Mojo is as simple as Python and as fast as Rust.
 * Mojo: a super-charged Python for AI.
 * "It's time to get your Mojo 🔥 back!"
 * Mojo is to Python like TypeScript is to JavaScript.
 * If Mojo can defeat Go in terms of parallelism, Rust in terms of safety, Julia in terms of affinity, then it will reach unprecedented popularity among developers.
-* Faster than C++, more hackable than Nvidia’s CUDA, and as safe as Rust.
+* Faster than C++, more hackable than Nvidia's CUDA, and as safe as Rust.
 * The best of multiple worlds: the ease of use and clear syntax of Python, with the speed and memory safety of Rust.
 * Mojo may become the lingua franca of the programming world.
 * Mojo is SIMD first (see § 4.4)